mjem/jglobee/README.rst

 Introduction
 ------------

-jGlobee is a `jQuery <http://jquery.com>`_ plugin which renders an interactive 3d Earth model inside an HTML ``<div>`` element using WebGL via `three.js
+A `jQuery <http://jquery.com>`_ plugin which renders an interactive 3d Earth model inside an HTML ``<div>`` element using WebGL via `three.js
 <http://threejs.org>`_.

 The user can spin, zoom, and pan the camera around the scene.

 Construction parameters can be used to control the texture maps, Sun visibility and to add artifacts to the scene.
-Each artifact is a solid sphere with a configurable position (latitude/longitude), size and colour.
+Each artifact is a sphere with a configurable position (latitude/longitude), size and colour.

 Gallery
 -------